pongsakorn-onnim/data_analyst_in_power_bi_track_DataCamp/README.md

 [Course 18 Deploying and Maintaining Assets in Power BI](Link to Exercise 18 folder)<br>
 **Topics**: Workspaces and applications, creating workspaces and apps, securing content, and enabling users.

-## Tools Used
-- Power BI

-## Datasets Used
-[Include a list of the datasets used in the exercises, along with brief descriptions of each dataset and their sources.]